duracelltomi/gtm4wp/readme.txt

 Google Tag Manager for WordPress can add each dataLayer variable as a Google Ads remarketing custom parameter list.
 This enables you to build sophisticated remarketing lists.

-NOTE: the current implementation can be used to populate Google ads in an old fashioned way, codes will be updated soon in this plugin.

 = Blacklist & Whitelist Tag Manager tags, triggers and variables =

 To increase website security, you have the option to white- and blacklist tags/triggers/variables.